Myth "Glycerin dries out the skin" - what's the truth?

 We firmly believe that glycerine is one of the best moisture binders of all and is essential for a good moisturizing skincare product.

 So where did the rumor come from that glycerin is said to have a drying effect?
 As I said, glycerin loves water.
 However, the glycerin doesn't really care where the water comes from, as long as it is easily available.
 It can come from three sources:

 - Water from the ambient air (at high humidity)

 - Water from other ingredients in the product

 - Water stored in the skin

-Perhaps you already know from which source the glycerin should not be used?
+Perhaps you already know which source shouldn't be used for glycerine?
 Exactly, from source 3: water from your skin!
-As soon as glycerin does not get enough water from other sources, it draws water up from the deeper layers of the skin to the skin's surface.
+As soon as glycerin does not get enough water from other sources, it draws water from the deeper layers of the skin up to the skin's surface.
 The drying effect is created.
 Two factors prevent this from happening: the right formulation and the right concentration.

-The glycerin may not care where it gets its water from, but of course your skin doesn't.
-So it's important that glycerin is always accompanied by other moisturizing ingredients.
-Then it doesn't bind water from your skin, but uses the water from the product.
+Glycerin may not care where it gets its water from, but your skin certainly doesn't.
+It is therefore important that glycerin is always accompanied by moisturizing ingredients.
+Then it does not bind water from your skin, but uses the water from the product.
 In this combination, glycerin moisturizes your skin deeply and for a long time.

-By the way, high humidity is great in connection with glycerin, i.e. vacation in a warm, humid climate or a good humidifier at home.
-In the winter at home, on the other hand, you should be extra picky about a good moisturizing care
+By the way, high humidity is great in connection with glycerine, i.e. vacation in a warm, humid climate or a good humidifier at home.
+A good moisturizer

-Do you have to be afraid that your product with glycerin will dry out your skin? no Today, cosmetic products are formulated with this knowledge.
-There is no reason to panic , because glycerin is dosed and combined in high-quality moisturizing creams and serums in such a way that it shows itself from its best side.
+Do you have to be afraid that your product with glycerin will dry out your skin?
+No. Today, cosmetic products are formulated with this knowledge.
+No reason to panic , because in high-quality moisturizing creams and serums, glycerin is dosed and combined in such a way that it shows its best side.